-Wi-Fi Name Create a name for your wireless network using up to 32 characters.
-(SSID):
+Wi-Fi Name Create a Wi-Fi Name for your wireless network using up to 32 (SSID): characters.

-Password: Create a password to use for wireless security.
+Password: Create a Password to use for wireless security.
 Wireless clients will need to enter this password to successfully connect to the network.

-Security Mode: Choose None, WEP, or WPA/WPA2-(Personal) (recommended).
+Security Mode: Select None, WEP, or WPA/WPA2-Personal (recommended).

-802.11 Mode: Select the desired wireless networking standards to use.
+802.11 Mode: Select the preferred wireless networking standard for each band.
 The available options will depend on the wireless frequency band, as well as the currently selected security mode.